Françoise de Brézé: Court career

 The Château de Sedan, seat of the Princes of Sedan.

 Through her mother's high position as King Henry II's mistress, Françoise was appointed Première dame d'honneur to Queen Catherine de' Medici.
 Despite the fact that Catherine's chief attendant was the daughter of her husband's mistress, there appears to be no evidence that Queen Catherine personally disliked Françoise.
 As Première dame d'honneur, Françoise supervised the female courtiers, controlled the household's budget, ordered necessary purchases, organized the annual accounts and staff list, and introduced those seeking audience with the Queen.

 From 1553, however, she would have in practice been absent from court, attending to her duties as regent of Sedan.
 Dame d'atour Madeleine Buonaiuti would have thus functioned as Première dame d'honneur, in accordance with court protocol.
 Françoise lost her office as Première dame d'honneur upon King Henry's death, but when Catherine became regent in 1560, Françoise was given a position as lady-in-waiting in the Queen Mother's household, which she kept until 1570.

 Regent

 During her husband's war imprisonment in the Siege of Metz (1553–56) and during the minority of their son Henri Robert (1556–59), Françoise acted as ruler of the Principality of Sedan.
 She reportedly kept the finances of Sedan in good accounts and initiated the development several much-needed public works.
 These included the Sedan Hospice as well as Neuve de l'Horloge, the first paved street in the city which still exists today.

-In 1577, the Princess died, aged approximately 59 years old.
+In 1577, Françoise died aged approximately 59 years old.
 She was buried near her mother-in-law's tomb in the necropolis of the Counts of Dreux, Saint-Yved de Braine.